(Photo by Selma Komisky)

 As a sneak peek into the issue, our lineup includes Black Widow and her family dynamics as well as insight into Ms. Marvel’s mother-daughter duo.
 Loki is back to talk about authoritative relationships and of course, we can’t forget the love relationship with have seen most recently with Thor and Jane.
 Other articles include two explorations into Captain America’s relationships as well as our own relational self-awareness with Moonknight, Dr. Strange’s friendships, and a mental health analysis of touch seen in Marvel films by MM Writer Cherise (you are not wanting to miss out on that one!)

-And, to keep in step with our superheroes, we’re including some exciting book excepts, film/music reviews, and interviews from some super-humans we know such as host of @everydayadventurepodcast and author Ryan George and a look at comparison with pastor, speaker, and author, Nona Jones.
+And, to keep in step with our superheroes, we’re including an exciting book except, film/music reviews, and interviews from some super-humans we know such as host of @everydayadventurepodcast and author Ryan George.
 We will also include a music review on Tauren Well’s latest release as well as a review of the amazing film “There is the Kingdom” about artists impacting the lives of those in poverty.
 Don’t forget to welcome our newest writer, Megan by reading her interview with up-and-coming entrepreneur and influencer Zoey Whittet of @humblybold.co.
 Lastly, you are not wanting to miss out on our newest showcase interview with the singer-songwriter Jonas Myrin on relationships, music, and more.
 So, get ready for adventure in our second Marvel-inspired issue out this August!
 We hope you enjoy the visit to the Marvel Universe and most of all are inspired to look at relationships in new ways as we apply these film lessons to our faith.